JodyMurray/PetFriends/README.md

 ### **GitHub**
 The following bullet points detail the steps gone through to set up this project on GitHub:
-- Create Repository on GitHub (Not using any Code Institue Template).
+- Create a Repository on GitHub (Not using any Code Institue Template).
 - Create a new workspace.
-Once workspace has started, run the following command in the terminal window:
+Once the workspace has started, run the following command in the terminal window:

     *npx create-react-app . --template git+https://github.com/Code-Institute-Org/cra-template-moments.git --use-npm*

-- Enter "y" to confirm nstalling the create-react-app package.
+- Enter "y" to confirm installing the create-react-app package.
 - Once the packages have been installed, run *npm start* to check that react is working correctly.
-- Once you can see it's running efficiently, go into the App.js file and remove the React Custom header and replace with a test text "Hello, world!", and remove the logo import at the top of the page.
+- Once you can see it's running efficiently, go into the App.js file and remove the React Custom header and replace it with a test text "Hello, world!", and remove the logo import at the top of the page.
 - In the preview window, you should see the test text show up now.
-- Once you see this test text, add, commit and push your changes.
+- Once you see this test text, add, commit, and push your changes.

 ### **Heroku**
 The following bullet points detail the steps gone through to set up this project on Heroku:
-- In heroku: Click on the "new" button and follow the steps to create a new app, noting that a completely unique name is required.
+- In Heroku: Click on the "new" button and follow the steps to create a new app, noting that a unique name is required.
 - Once your unique name is chosen and you've selected your appropriate region, click "Create app".
-- Once this app is created, in the "deploy" tab in Heroku, you can connect this to your github repo.
+- Once this app is created, in the "deploy" tab in Heroku, you can connect this to your GitHub repository.
-- From "Deployment method" section, choose github, and enter the name of the repo just created and use the search feature to find it and then click "connect".
+- From the "Deployment method" section, choose GitHub, enter the name of the repo just created and use the search feature to find it, and then click "connect".
 - When you've successfully connected your repo.
-Go to 'Manual Deploy' section and click 'Deploy Branch'.
-Click on 'build logs' to monitor build and ensure deployment is successful.
-Build is completed when the log says 'Build succeeded!'.
+Go to the 'Manual Deploy' section and click 'Deploy Branch'.
+Click on 'build logs' to monitor the build and ensure deployment is successful.
+The build is completed when the log says 'Build succeeded!'.
 - Next step is to install Bootstrap 4, by typing the following command in the terminal window:

     *npm install react-bootstrap@1.6.3 bootstrap@4.6.0*